 Puppeteer is based on Chromium, a version of the famous browser Google Chrome, and therefore works only with Chrome.
 So, if you are trying to check your website’s compatibility with different browsers, Selenium is still your best bet.

-With Puppeteer, just like its name implies, you have an amazing and simple control over the world’s most popular browser.
+With Puppeteer, just like its name implies, you have amazing and simple control over the world’s most popular browser.
 Since Puppeteer is based on Chromium’s internal API, the possibilities you have for controlling it are almost endless.
 Any operation you have in mind is probably supported: taking a screenshot, saving a webpage to PDF and working with async operations, changing your location, and many more.

-But the three main reasons that I really like it are page interceptions, full browser automation and headless browsing.
+But the three main reasons that I really like it are page interceptions, full browser automation, and headless browsing.

-If you are only interested in getting a certain ‘div’ or ‘span’ elements, if you want to avoid script files files to be loaded, or if you want only text items to be loaded, interceptions will be your best friend.
+If you are only interested in getting a certain ‘div’ or ‘span’ elements, if you want to avoid script files to be loaded, or if you want only text items to be loaded, interceptions will be your best friend.

 Using efficient interceptions can reduce your data usage by up to 90%.

-The second thing I love about Puppeteer, is the fact that it is actually using a real Chromium browser.
+The second thing I love about Puppeteer is the fact that it is actually using a real Chromium browser.
 It is not faking anything or using some external driver libraries.
 Just pure browser operations that are now available for use with this wonderful library.
 Are you concerned about the extra resources needed to run a real browser?
 Headless Mode is the solution here.

 Browsing in headless mode is the way machines use the internet.
 It is operating a full browser but rendering and displaying none of the data.
-As you can expect, it is much faster, saves a lot of CPU, GPU and Memory resources and it is necessary if you want to operate your scraping or tests using tools such as Docker.
+As you can expect, it is much faster, saves a lot of CPU, GPU, and memory resources and it is necessary if you want to operate your scraping or tests using tools such as Docker.

 In both testing and web scraping, you get data from a website using automation.
 The main difference is of course the purpose of the operation.
-Web testing is usually done in house, in order of making sure a website or frontend part of an app is working well.
-Web scraping on the other hand is extracting data from a specific website, when the operator of this operation is usually not the owner of this website.
+Web testing is usually done in-house, in order of making sure a website or frontend part of an app is working well.
+Web scraping on the other hand is extracting data from a specific website when the operator of this operation is usually not the owner of this website.
 Therefore, web scraping might need some more elegance in order not to be detected, and probably a good Proxy.

-When scraping websites, it is usually a very easy to detect operation.
+When scraping websites, it is usually very easy to detect operation.
 Every time we scrape data from a website, our browser leaves a “fingerprint” with details about the operating system, time zone, language, and many more.
 The most important detail, based on which most websites block requests, is your IP address.